shortbloke/home_assistant_config/docs/README.md

  - Changes to configuration are pushed to git using `gitupdate.sh` script.
  - TravisCI is connected to this repository, which will run a script validation for each check-in automatically.
 Setup as per: https://home-assistant.io/docs/ecosystem/backup/backup_github/
    - Note in order for Travis to work a number of extra files are required:
-     - `travis_secrets.yaml` - Contains dummy values for the secrets used in the configuration files
+     - `travis/travis_secrets.yaml` - Contains dummy values for the secrets used in the configuration files
-     - `travis.fake_ssl_key` and `travis.fake_ssl_crt` - Are dummy files needed for a Home Assistant configuration setup to use SSL.
+     - `travis/travis.fake_ssl_key` and `travis.fake_ssl_crt` - Are dummy files needed for a Home Assistant configuration setup to use SSL.
- - A successful Travis build triggers a git pull request to upload the current configuration, followed by restarting the home assistant service.
-Thus, enabling changes to be made away from the the Pi/HASS Hub, uploaded to GitHub and directly applied to the running system.
+ - A successful Travis build triggers a git pull request to update the current configuration, followed by restarting the home assistant service.
+Enabling changes to be made away from the the Pi/HASS Hub, uploaded to GitHub and directly applied to the running system.

 # Backups
 I've implemented a simple backup plan which uses a windows file share on my Microserver to backup my Home Automation system.
 It provides: